Conversations with Dead People: Plot

 In a story entirely devoid of dialogue, Spike picks up a woman at a bar, walks her home, and feeds on her, leaving her dead on her own doorstep.

 Jonathan and Andrew return from Mexico after several months in hiding.
 Both are plagued by nightmares and hope to share discoveries about an artifact hidden near the Hellmouth to win favor with Buffy.
 However, Andrew is secretly in contact with what appears to be the ghost of Warren, while Jonathan is having a personal revelation that he misses high school and still cares for his old friends.
-After they dig up the artifact, Andrew, on Warren's instructions, insults and kills Jonathan, causing his blood to spill all over a "door" in the dirt.
+After they dig up the artifact, Andrew, on Warren's instructions, insults and kills Jonathan, causing his blood to spill all over a mystical portal, the Seal of Danzalthar, in the school basement.

 In the library, Willow is visited by the ghost of Cassie, a girl Buffy once helped, who claims to have been sent by the dead Tara.
 The ghost relays Tara's message that Willow will end up killing everyone if she ever uses magic again, and recommends suicide as a solution.
 This tips Willow off that she has not been talking to Cassie, and she demands to know who the being really is.
 The being reveals itself as the First Evil and threatens Willow and all her friends before vanishing.